rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 * Update Item Quantity in cart.
 (Same section as clear cart.
 Don't waste time on this, as I have a feature development planned for this section.)
 * Global search functionality
 * Add functionality to footer newsletter form
-* Fix "Selected" main menu style
 * Product reviews (just remove the reviews section for now.)
-* Color swatches on Product page. for now just assign a name for each fake color, and pass that along.
-* Add-To-Cart bug!!!
-* Figure out how we want to handle orders that do not have any available color options (this may be playing a part in why the add-to-cart is broken.)
 * Create all sub-category pages.
 These are going to be based on keyword lists
 * Create all products for all sub-category pages.
 Attach images, details, price, color, and inventory.
 * 4 Images per product